 Final Thoughts on CBD Oil in Georgia

-To summarize, patients who want to use CBD oil in Georgia basically have two options when it comes to purchasing, possessing, and using cannabidiol products:
+Patients who want to use CBD oil in Georgia have two options when it comes to purchasing, possessing, and using cannabidiol products:

-- They can either go through the above-outlined process and obtain a “low THC oil” registration card, which allows them to use and possess cannabis oil with up to 5% THC, or…
+- They can either go through the process we outlined earlier to obtain a “low THC oil” registration card, which allows them to use and possess cannabis oil with up to 5% THC.

-- They can purchase CBD hemp oil online from one of dozens of companies that ship to all 50 U.S. states.
-These oils typically contain less than 0.3% THC and may contain up to 99% pure CBD.
+- They can purchase CBD hemp oil online from dozens of companies that ship to virtually every American state.
+These oils should contain a maximum of 0.3% THC.

 Most patients who use CBD oil in Georgia purchase it online.
 They prefer this easy solution compared to meeting with a physician and applying for the low-THC registration card.

-Lastly, it’s worth pointing out that some of these CBD hemp oils that you can get from online U.S. sellers are indeed high-quality, effective products.
-Even if they are less potent than the high-THC oils that are available in medical dispensaries.
+Lastly, it’s worth pointing out that some of these CBD hemp oils you can get from online U.S. sellers are indeed high-quality, effective products.
+They may not contain as much CBD as some medical-grade options, but some brands now sell oils with up to 166.67mg of cannabidiol per ml of liquid.

-If you’d like some recommendations on reputable brands to consider purchasing from, we suggest taking a look at this recent article which highlights several of the top U.S. CBD hemp oil sellers around.
+Take a look at this recent article highlighting several of the top U.S. CBD hemp oil sellers around to help you search.